How to Sift Flour for All Your Baking Needs

 Once sifting is complete, gently tap the housing and then the chute to release all residual ingredients.

-Step 5: Incorporate flour into batter
+Step 5: Incorporate Flour into Batter

 The Sifter + Scale Attachment and mixer will incorporate the flour for you.